BarstoolSports/ios-challenge/README.md

 4. Add a persistence layer so the content is cached and displays immediately upon quitting and reopening the app.

 5. Add a pull-to-refresh control to the main feed and/or detail screen.
-The refresh action should trigger a request to the coorsponding HTTP endpoint and then reload the screen.
+The refresh action should trigger a request to the corresponding HTTP endpoint and then reload the screen.

 ## Project Setup

 This project was started as a standard single view application in Xcode.
-We then added a Podfile with a single pod, Alamofire.
-Feel free to add any other pods that you like to work with, although it certainly isn't necessary.
+We then added a single Swift Package via the Xcode Swift Package GUI, Get.
+Feel free to add any other Swift Packages that you like to work with, although it certainly isn't necessary.

-1. Fork or clone this repo
+1. Fork or clone this repo (Specifically the swiftUI branch if you choose to complete this challenge with SwiftUI)

-2. Navigate to the project directory in your terminal and run `pod install`.
-If you dont have CocoaPods you can install at `https://cocoapods.org`
+2. Open the `Barstool Challenge.xcodeprodj` file

-3. Open the `Barstool Challenge.xcworkspace` file
+3. Xcode should automatically begin to download the Swift Packages